-For most comic book fans, there is little question that the traditions and conventions that came to define Western superhero comics can be traced back to The Golden Age, a period generally considered to have begun with the first appearance of Superman in Action Comics #1 in 1938, and which lasted until (roughly) the early 1950s.
-During this period, comic books emerged as a developing industry, bolstered and popularized by heroic characters that tapped into the fears, anxieties, hopes, and dreams of a culture.
+For most comic book fans, there’s little question that the traditions and conventions that came to define Western superhero comics are rooted in the Golden Age: a period that began with the first appearance of Superman in Action Comics #1 in 1938, lasting roughly through the early 1950s.
+During this time, comic books emerged as a developing industry, bolstered and popularized by heroic characters that tapped into the fears, anxieties, hopes, and dreams of a culture.

-With America still pulling out of the Great Depression and the threat of war looming ever nearer, comics were bound to gain popularity.
-Readers could connect with characters like Superman and Captain America, two of the foremost characters of the Golden Age, who were champions of the oppressed and the downtrodden, beacons of light in dark and troubled times.
-Their stories depicted altruistic heroism and the promise of good conquering evil, and they took on crooks, corrupt politicians and organized crime—very real societal problems that have never gone away.
+With America still pulling out of the Great Depression and the threat of war looming ever nearer, it’s no wonder comics gained popularity.
+Readers could connect with characters like Superman and Captain America, two of the foremost characters of the Golden Age; they were champions of the oppressed and the downtrodden, beacons of light in dark and troubled times.
+Their stories depicted altruistic heroism and the promise of good conquering evil, and they took on crooks, corrupt politicians and organized crime; very real societal problems.
 Comic books were a much-needed morale-booster for the times.

 Within the greater context of the evolution of comics as a medium, The Golden Age was a time of experimentation.
-The Comics industry was in its infancy and its potential was still being tested.
-Creators were experimenting with subject matter, style, and page layout to varying degrees of success.
+The Comics industry was in its infancy, its potential still being tested.
+Creators were experimenting with content, form, and style to varying degrees of success.
 At the same time, realizing that this might be more than a fleeting fad, many pulp publishers turned to publishing comics, engendering a genre explosion.
 Caped crusaders, science fiction, jungle adventures, romance, westerns and more emerged.
 Some of the work to materialize during the Golden Age is among the wildest and weirdest of the medium.
 Very little, however, was as singularly bizarre as what emerged from the mind-boggling imagination of Fletcher Hanks.

 Hanks was born in Patterson, New Jersey, on December 1, 1889.
-As a child, he showed an interest in drawing, but it wasn’t until his early 20s that he enrolled in courses with the W. L. Evans cartooning correspondence school.
+As a child, he showed an interest in drawing, but it wasn’t until his early ’20s that he enrolled in courses with the W. L. Evans cartooning correspondence school.
 Through assignments, Hanks developed a traditional cross-hatch style common to artists of that era.
 Eventually, Hanks took a job working for Will Eisner, before moving on to lesser-known publishers Fox Feature Syndicate (original home of the Blue Beetle) and Fiction House, for whom he created the majority of his of output.
-His work appeared in anthologies, as was the standard for the Golden Age, books with titles as wildly imaginative as Jungle Comics, Fantastic Comics and Fight Comics.
+His work appeared in anthologies, as was the standard for the Golden Age, books such as Jungle Comics, Fantastic Comics and Fight Comics.

 He froze to death on a Manhattan park bench in 1976.